Flexibility is the name of the game

 You can also enrich your learning through Waterloo’s EDGE (experiential education) certificate and Global Experience Certificate programs – or by studying Liberal Studies as part of the Honours Arts and Business degree.

-Liberal Studies allows you to complete up to half of your courses in other faculties or by transfer credit from past studies.
+- Transfer students welcome.
+Liberal Studies allows you to complete up to half of your courses in other programs or by transfer credit from past studies.